Do parking tickets affect insurance rates?

 When parking tickets affect insurance rates

 Parking tickets are non-moving violations, which means they do not typically affect your car insurance rates — at least not directly.
-For example, you may get a parking ticket if you forget to feed the meter or park in the wrong area.
+For example, you may get a parking ticket if you forget to feed the meter or parked in the wrong area.
 Luckily, these tickets are generally not attached to your driver’s license, reported to your state’s DMV or disclosed to your auto insurer.
-However, if you don’t pay these types of tickets within the specified time frame, it may cause your insurance costs to increase.
+However, if you don’t pay for these types of tickets within the specified time frame, the impact on your credit could eventually affect the cost of car insurance.

 Do parking tickets make insurance go up?

-A parking ticket is not likely to make your car insurance premium go up, but unpaid parking tickets sent to collections could potentially affect your credit-based insurance score.
-Some car insurance companies will review your credit rating to decide whether to insure you and to determine the cost of your car insurance.
+But unpaid parking tickets sent to collections could potentially affect your credit-based insurance score.
+Most car insurance companies will review your credit rating to decide whether to insure you and to determine the cost of your car insurance.
 That means unpaid parking tickets could affect your premium.

-However, in some states — such as California, Hawaii, Maryland, Massachusetts and Michigan — laws ban car insurance companies from using credit scores when calculating rates.
-In that sense, unpaid parking tickets would likely have no effect on your auto insurance premiums.
+However, in some states — California, Hawaii and Massachusetts — laws ban car insurance companies from using credit scores when calculating rates.
+In these states, even unpaid parking tickets would likely have no effect on your auto insurance premiums.

 How to avoid letting parking tickets increase insurance rates